JMAConsulting/biz.jmaconsulting.mte/README.md

   * Click Save.
 * Install Mandrill Transactional Emails extension
   * Go to Administer >> Customize Data and Screens >> Manage Extensions.
+  * Click on Add tab.
   * If you do not see Mandrill Transactional Emails in the list of extensions, download it and unzip it into the extensions direction setup above, then return to this page.
-  * Beside Mandrill Transactional Emails, click Install.
+  * Beside Mandrill Transactional Emails, click Download.
-  * Review the information, then click Install.
+  * Review the information, then click Download and Install.
 * Setup From Email address
   * If you have not already done so, go to:
   * Administer >> Communications >> From Email Addresses.